IDR/deployment/docs/provisioning.md

 ## Other platforms

 You should be able to install the IDR on other clouds or physical hardware by provisioning the resources yourself.
-All servers must be running CentOS 7.
+All servers must be running Rocky Linux 9.
 An example static inventory is included in [`inventories/ansible-hosts`](../inventories/ansible-hosts).

 For a minimal install you must have one host in each of: